quantxt/api-docs/README.md

 **Request parameters:**

-`get_phrases`
-(Optional, boolean) if `true` it will use built-in Theia Entity Tagging engine.
+`chunk`
+(Optional, string) can be `SENTENCE` or `PARAGRAPH` or `NONE`.
+This will result in splitting data into semantic chunks before processing.
+For example, this allow user to split the content of an article in semantic sentences and apply entity dictionaries at sentence level.

 `excludeUttWithoutEntities`
-(Optional, boolean) if `true` the output only includes utterances that have at least one tag from the input dictionaries.
+(Optional, boolean) if `true` the output only includes chunks that have at least one label from the input dictionaries.

-`runSentenceDetect`
-(Optional, boolean) if `true` it will break the input content unit into semantic sentences and run tagging at the sentence level.

 To delete a data container: